cwi-dis/cwipc/doc/registration.md

 - The `--verbose` option will show verbose output, and it will also bring up windows to show you the result of every step.
 Close the window (or press `ESC` with the window active) to proceed with the next step.
 - The `--rgb` will use the RGB and Depth images to do the coarse registration (in stead of the point clouds), if possible.
 This will give much better results.
 - The `--interactive` option will show you the point cloud currently captured.
 You can press `w` in the point cloud window to use this capture for your calibration step.
 If `--rgb` is also given you will be shown the captured RGB data, in a separate window.
 The `--rgb_cw` and `--rgb_ccw` options can be given to rotate the RGB images.
+	- In `--interactive` mode the `cwipc_register` point cloud window works similar to the `cwipc_view` window.
+So you can use left-mouse-drag to pan around the point cloud, right-mouse-drag to move up and down, scrollwheel to zoom. `?` will print some limited help on `stdout`.

 So, with all of these together, using `cwipc_register --rgb --interactive` may allow you to go through the whole procedure in one single step.